10 Meaningful Ways to Celebrate Rosh Chodesh

 A new moon is the phase of the moon when it is in conjunction with the sun and invisible from earth.
-This makes it super dark outside.
+This makes it very dark outside.
 Because of this, people were more likely to stay home instead of travel.
-Back then, this could have meant that fathers were home and families were together.
+Back then this could have meant that fathers were home and families were together.
 I wonder what our lives would feel like if we lived according to nature’s cycles that were established at creation.
 Nowadays, people are always talking about how we can “connect to the universe” instead of our phones, but what if that was the plan from the beginning?

 It would make sense, following God’s divine patterns, that a new month would also begin with — you guessed it — rest.

 How was Rosh Chodesh celebrated in the Bible?

 According to the Bible, the people of Israel were to give an offering to ADONAI on the first day of every month.
 Also, people gathered together for fellowship, according to 1 Samuel 20:5.

 Rosh Chodesh isn’t a major holiday commanded by God to take the day off.
 Rosh Chodesh is a small reminder from God saying, “Today is a day of renewal and restoration – a new month begins.
 Remember, my child, that I am the One who holds your seasons…” It’s a monthly rhythm of thankfulness.

 How can I celebrate Rosh Chodesh in Modernity?

 Here are 10 meaningful ways to celebrate Rosh Chodesh every month: